bunuble/BeamPlaysProgramming/readme.md

 #Beam Plays Programming

-This was the hackgt project that mrmcpowned and I worked on.
+This was the [hackgt project](http://devpost.com/software/beamplaysbrainfuck) that mrmcpowned and I worked on.
 I'm just forking it over to my personal github

+All the directories needs to be changed since it was made to work on my windows machine and my folder layout.
+On most windows machines, all you have to do is change the directory.
+Windows 8 and above users might have to slightly edit the ahk script since the ClassNN for the window box might have changed.

+OS X and Linux users need to use create a new script that would behave the same.

 The goal of this project was to create an interactive element to esoteric programing using Beam.Pro's interactive API.